4cc3ssX/citygo-app/README.md

-# OneBus APP
+# CityGo API

-OneBus is a Next.js application designed to provide effortless bus route and stop searches.
+CityGo is a Next.js application designed to provide effortless bus route and stop searches.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).